 For further reading on writing a resume, we recommend this excellent resume writing tutorial.
 The article is over 4,000 words and includes tips and examples for writing and improving your resume.
-You can see a great overview with this slideshow:

 Combine these tips with your decoded military experience and your military bearing, and you should be in a good position to enter the civilian workforce.